Hyperion-BT/helios-book/src/chapter_2/02_Validator_Scripts.md

 }
 ```

-**Note**: The Helios compiler is smart enough to fill in a blank redeemer and datum when they are omitted(2).

-The next page cover the ScriptContext.
+The next page will cover the ScriptContext.